Members Area

 Dues and Membership

 Annual dues for an active member are $125, spousal $20, and junior (under 18) $10.
 Dues can be paid at any time during the current year and until the January membership meeting.
-Memberships renewed after the January membership meeting incur a $15 late fee and if the dues are not paid by March 31 st, membership is forfeited, and the person must reapply for membership (including paying the initiation fee again).
+Memberships renewed after the January membership meeting incur a $25 late fee and if the dues are not paid by January 31st, membership is forfeited, and the person must reapply for membership (including paying the initiation fee again).
 Members with unpaid dues will have their gate keycards deactivated as of the third weekend in January.

 Monthly Membership Meetings